Introduction to Payment of Bonus Act:

 Prior to the implementation of the Payment of Bonus Act, the concept of bonuses lacked consistency, resulting in disparities and discontent among employees.
 To address this issue, the Indian Government established a Bonus Commission in 1961 to examine and propose a comprehensive bonus payment scheme.
 The recommendations put forth by this commission eventually led to the enactment of the Payment of Bonus Act in 1965.

-Payment of Bonus Act Image
+Payment of Bonus act in India

 For businesses, Labour laws compliance with the Bonus Act is not only a legal obligation but also a step towards building a motivated and satisfied workforce.
 Understanding the nuances of this Act is important to ensure that employers and employees are able to implement the benefits prescribed by labour laws in India.
 With periodic amendments and judicial interpretations, the law continues to evolve to reflect the changing economic landscape and workforce needs.
 This is a testament to the Indian Parliament’s commitment to ensure fair labour practices and promote social justice.